 This neat and clean FUNDA will add worth up to 10 extra marks in your board exams, so why not work on it.

 For CBSE students, it’s good news that they will get extra marks for writing innovative answers instead of the copied answer.
 Write answers in your own words with a different pattern by this method you can get extra marks in the exam.
-CBSE Board has decided to give extra marks for different and innovate answers.
+CBSE Board has decided to give extra marks for different and innovative answers.

 8. The night just before the exam.